 ► Nap-Time Version: Disney’s Broadway Style Shows aboard the Disney Cruise Line are the best way to spend your evening aboard the vessel.
 They’ve got lights, action and something original in every scene.
 Our favorite is Aladdin found on on the Disney Fantasy.

-Check out our other Broadway Style Show reviews including Twice Charmed an original story written for the Disney Magic that cannot be missed, and other nightly entertainment shows including a Hector is Magic Show and a Variety Act by the Great Dubois (coming soon!).
+Check out our other Broadway Style Show reviews including Twice Charmed an original story written for the Disney Magic that cannot be missed, and other nightly entertainment shows including a Hector is Magic Show and a Variety Act by The Great Dubois.